jpklatt/SQL/README.md

 # SQL

-This is a collection of my practices in SQL statements and queries!
+This is a collection of my practices in SQL!